 Half a Billion and Counting: The Real Cost of Bad Data

-Citigroup was ordered to pay hundreds of millions in fines for poor loan quality
+Citigroup was ordered to pay more than five hundred million dollars in fines for poor loan quality.

 Citigroup was ordered to pay $135 million in fines for making insufficient progress remediating its problems with data quality management and failing to implement compensating controls to manage its ongoing risk, according to the Federal Reserve.